Seqwater and Sunwater irrigation pricing

 The Queensland Government sets the price of irrigation water supplied by Seqwater in South-East Queensland and Sunwater elsewhere in Queensland.

-In setting irrigation prices, the government seeks to strike a balance between:
+In setting irrigation prices, we seek to strike a balance between:

 This content provides information on current irrigation prices and explains how prices are set.